A Comprehensive Guide to Metal Tubing and Pipes Bending

 Roll Bending

 Roll bending creates tube radii and forms pipes, bars, and angles.
-However, it is a slow process that can result in inaccurate and inconsistent results, especially with thin-walled tubing.
+However, it is a slow process that can result in accurate and consistent results, especially with thin-walled tubing.

 ROLL BENDING